-John 6:50: "This is the bread which cometh down from heaven, that a man may eat thereof, and not die.

-51 I am the living bread which came down from heaven: if any man eat of this bread, he shall live for ever: and the bread that I will give is my flesh, which I will give for the life of the world."
+John 6:50-51: "This is the bread which cometh down from heaven, that a man may eat thereof, and not die.
+I am the living bread which came down from heaven: if any man eat of this bread, he shall live for ever: and the bread that I will give is my flesh, which I will give for the life of the world."

-Since Jesus was without sin, and since Jesus is the Bread of Life, that makes Him unleavened bread.
-In this festival God commanded Israel to partake of unleavened bread - and Jesus commands us to partake of Him.
-This festival began the day after after the Passover, which means it took place the day after the lamb had been sacrificed.
+Since Jesus was without sin, and since He's also the Bread of Life, that makes Him unleavened bread.
+In this festival God commanded Israel to partake of unleavened bread - and Jesus commands us to partake of Him!
+This festival began the day after after the Passover, which means it took place the day after the sacrificial lamb had been killed.
 Just as Christ fulfilled the Passover by becoming the sacrificial lamb, Christ fulfilled this festival by being the unleavened bread.
-God commands us to partake of Him and remove the sin (which is what leaven is symbolic of) from our lives.
+God commands us to partake of Him, and to remove the sin from our lives (which is what leaven symbolizes).